 SENDER

-Frame 0 verifies the signature and exits with APPROVE(0x2) to approve both execution and payment.
+Frame 0 verifies the signature and calls APPROVE(APPROVE_PAYMENT_AND_EXECUTION) to approve both payment and execution.
 Frame 1 executes and exits normally via RETURN.

 The mempool can process this transaction with the following static validation and call: